MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-firewall/create-windows-firewall-rules-in-intune.md

 [Learn more](https://aka.ms/intunefirewallServiceNameRule)

 ## Protocol
 Select the protocol for this port rule.
-Transport layer protocols - TCP and UDP – allow you to specify ports or port ranges.
+Transport layer protocols—TCP and UDP—allow you to specify ports or port ranges.
 For custom protocols, enter a number between 0 and 255 representing the IP protocol.

 Default is Any.